kunegis/stu/README.md

   Stu.
-Too many Make replacements try to "avoid the shell" and include every transformation possible into the tool, effectively amassing dozens of unnecessary dependencies, and creating an ad-hoc language much less well-define, and let alone portable, than the shell.
+Too many Make replacements try to "avoid the shell" and include every transformation possible into the tool, effectively amassing dozens of unnecessary dependencies, and creating an ad-hoc language much less well-defined, and let alone portable, than the shell.
 * Portability:  Embrace POSIX as an underlying standard.
 Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a